 2005 Reasonable Efforts to Seek Reimbursement

-The MR/DD Board will be deemed to have made reasonable efforts to seek reimbursement if the MR/DD Board submits claims to third party payors identified as available to the individual in accordance with procedures adopted by such payors. e
+The MR/DD Board will be deemed to have made reasonable efforts to seek reimbursement if the MR/DD Board submits claims to third party payors identified as available to the individual in accordance with procedures adopted by such payors.
+If the claim is denied, an appeal is not required if the MR/DD Board determines that there is no reasonable likelihood of success if an appeal were filed.

-If the third party payor denies the claim, the MR/DD Board will take steps to appeal the decision administratively.
-The MR/DD Board is not required to take an appeal to court.

 2006 Rules by ODMR/DD